GSA/digitalgov.gov/content/resources/an-introduction-to-ato.md

 ---
 date: 2023-10-18 09:39:00 -0500
-title: An introduction to ATOs
+title: "An introduction to ATOs"
-deck: Understand the authority to operate process
+deck: "Understand the authority to operate process"
-summary: What is an Authorization to Operate?
+summary: "What is an Authorization to Operate?
 Before you use software in government, you need to make sure it is allowed.
-You should know what an ATO is and when you need one.
+You should know what an ATO is, and when you need one."

 # See all topics at https://digital.gov/topics
 topics: